Probiotics: the Gut-Brain Connection

 When we talk about the gut, we’re talking about the gastroenteric system that runs from your mouth to your anus.
 Within this long tube is your esophagus, stomach, small intestines and large intestines.
 Within the intestines lies a complex ecosystem called the microbiome.
 Your intestinal microbiome is a collection of bacteria, yeasts, and viruses that live in your gut.
 This microbiome does an enormous amount of work to keep you healthy.
 Among the many things your microbiome does are manufacturing vitamins (vitamin D and vitamin K), detoxifying environmental toxins, making neurotransmitters, and helping our digestion and immune systems.

 This vast gut ecosystem includes over 100 trillion bacteria!
 That’s about 10 times the number of cells in your body.
-That makes you about 90% bacteria and 10% human.
 The gut microbiome has a profound effect on your immune system.
 It’s estimated that the digestive system contains over 70% of your immunity.

 How does a healthy gut help you?

 Two of the most prominent types of friendly bacteria are those belonging to the Lactobacillus and Bifidobacterium groups.
-One of the primary functions of friendly bacteria is to produce anti-inflammatory cytokines and down-regulate pro-inflammatory cytokines like TNF-alpha and IL-6.
-Pro-inflammatory chemicals can cause stress, negative immune responses, inflammation, and more.
+One of the primary functions of friendly bacteria is to produce cytokines.
 They can also lower levels of brain-derived neurotrophic factor (BDNF), which helps protect nerve cells.

-Building and maintaining the proper amount of beneficial bacteria (e.g., probiotics) is crucial for a number of reasons.
-Once in the gut, probiotics are free to colonize and spread their health-boosting functions, which include:
+Building and maintaining the proper amount of beneficial bacteria (e.g., probiotics) is important for a number of reasons.
+Once in the gut, probiotics are free to colonize and spread their health-supporting functions, which include:

 - Supporting a healthy gut-brain connection